-"Honest Hearts" is honestly the most light-hearted of the DLC... this does not keep it from being utterly terrifying on occasion.
+- "Honest Hearts" is honestly the most light-hearted of the DLC... this doesn't keep it from being utterly terrifying on occasion.
 It all starts simply enough.
-The courier gets a message telling them about an expedition to Zion Canyon.
+The Courier gets a message telling them about an expedition to Zion Canyon.
 Enticed, they head out to meet with the people they will accompany.
-After a few minutes of chatting and getting to know your new companions you all set out.
+After a few minutes of chatting and getting to know your new companions, you all set out.
 Then everything goes to hell.
-As soon as you arrive the White Legs ambush you and begin killing your allies one by one as they scream in fear.
-Because this is a scripted event they all die leaving you to face the White Legs alone.
+As soon as you arrive, the White Legs ambush you and begin killing your allies one by one as they scream in fear.
+Because this is a scripted event, they all die, leaving you to face the White Legs alone.
 Oh, and due to a rule the leader of the expedition had, you were only able to bring 100 lbs (maximum) of equipment with you.
-Fortunately, Follows-Chalk soon shows up to give you a hand.

-One quest seems innocent enough, get high on some of the local stuff and kill a bear.
-Easy right?
+- One quest seems innocent enough - get high on some of the local stuff and kill a bear.
+Easy, right?
 Well, once you start you'll be tripping out as you make your way to the beast's lair.
-Along the way you'll come across some spore plants and spore carriers from vault 22.
+Along the way you'll come across some spore plants and spore carriers from Vault 22.
 Then the "Ghost Of She" appears and attacks you.
-Due to the effects of the drug, mystical ability possessed by the Yao Guai itself, your own mind freaking out due to fear, or some combination of the three the Ghost Of She catches fire and splits into several Giant Yao Guais.
+Due to effects of the drug, mystical ability possessed by the Yao Guai itself, your own mind freaking out due to fear, or some combination of the three, the Ghost Of She catches fire and splits into several Giant Yao Guais.
 Which one is real?
 It doesn't matter, whatever is causing you to see multiple Ghosts of She also forces you to kill them all.
 Only when the last one falls can you breathe a sigh of relief.

 Daniel: "They beat children in... in... beat them in their beds while they slept."

-The enemies themselves are all gigantic.
+- The enemies themselves are all gigantic.
 Giant radscorpions.
-Zion mantises and green gecko are bigger than their Mojave counterparts.
+Zion mantises and green geckos are bigger than their Mojave counterparts.
 Even some of the Yao Guai are giant varieties.
-And, as above, giant Cazadores.
+And, as mentioned above, giant fucking Cazadores.

-A lot of Randal Clark's journal entries are quite sad.
+- A lot of Randall Clark's journal entries are quite sad.
 A few of them though are downright chilling.
 One in particular:

 10 sets of tracks 1/2 mile NE of canyon entrance.
 Barefoot???